 Keep an ample supply of water and food in your car.

-Carry a tire inflator in your car; you can find one on Amazon for $25.
+Carry a tire inflator in your car; you can find one on Amazon for around $25.

 Avoid driving between 6 pm and 7 pm due to the sunset.
 Since you'll be driving west, you'll face the sun every evening.